microsoft/autogen/website/docs/Use-Cases/Task-Oriented-AutoML.md

 ```python
 automl.fit(X_train, y_train, n_concurrent_trials=4, use_spark=True)
 ```
+Details about parallel tuning with Spark could be found [here](../Examples/Integrate%20-%20Spark#parallel-spark-jobs).
 For Spark clusters, by default, we will launch one trial per executor.
 However, sometimes we want to launch more trials than the number of executors (e.g., local mode).
 In this case, we can set the environment variable `FLAML_MAX_CONCURRENT` to override the detected `num_executors`.
 The final number of concurrent trials will be the minimum of `n_concurrent_trials` and `num_executors`.
 Also, GPU training is not supported yet when use_spark is True.

 #### **Guidelines on parallel vs sequential tuning**